Astrotourism: History

 The concept of travelling to view celestial events extends back to early astronomical observations.
 Ancient civilizations constructed astronomical monuments that attracted visitors, with sites like Stonehenge serving both ceremonial and astronomical purposes that continue to draw tourists.

 However, astrotourism's modern development began in the 20th century.
 In 1988, the International Dark-Sky Association (IDA) was founded in Tucson, Arizona.
 The nonprofit went on to play a key role in formalizing astrotourism by establishing the International Dark Sky Places Program in 2001.

 The 21st century saw growth in astrotourism infrastructure and recognition across the world, with a Welsh island achieving Dark Sky certification in 2023, and Saudi Arabia opening the Middle East's first Dark Sky Parks in 2024.
 The COVID-19 pandemic contributed to increased interest in the activity, which can be done by those practicing social distancing.

 Dark Sky Places

 According to DarkSky International in 2024 over 220 sites have been designated as International Dark Sky Places.
 As of 2025 Utah had the highest concentration of such places in the world.

+In March 2026, Putscheid in northern Luxembourg was designated as the country's first International Dark Sky Community.
+Known as Stärepark Pëtschent, the 27-square-kilometre area uses lighting controls, continuous sky-brightness monitoring and public astronomy activities to support dark-sky preservation and astrotourism.